Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Carlton has 47 active public transport stops offering a mix of train and bus services.
-These are served by 12 routes providing 2,001 weekly passenger trips in total.
-Transport accessibility is excellent with residents typically located 160 meters from the nearest stop.
+Carlton has 47 active public transport stops serving a mix of train and bus routes.
+These are serviced by 12 individual routes, collectively providing 2,001 weekly passenger trips.
+Residents have excellent transport accessibility, typically located 160 meters from the nearest stop.
 Most residents commute outward daily.
-Car remains the dominant mode at 65%, followed by train at 22% and walking at 6%.
-Vehicle ownership averages 1.0 per dwelling, lower than the regional average.
+Car remains the dominant mode at 65%, with 22% using train and 6% walking.
+Vehicle ownership averages 1.0 per dwelling, below the regional average.

-According to the 2021 Census, 40.8% of residents work from home, possibly due to COVID-19 conditions.
-Service frequency averages 285 trips per day across all routes, equating to around 42 weekly trips per stop.
+According to the 2021 Census, 40.8% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 285 trips per day across all routes, equating to approximately 42 weekly trips per individual stop.

 Frequently Asked Questions - Transport